Phases of the Moon, the newsletter of the Maine NVC Network

 You may register for either or both of these days.
 Together they constitute a Level 2 training.

-offered by Peggy Smith / pdf icon details and registration
+offered by Peggy Smith / details and registration

 Please note that the dates for this workshop have been changed, from April to June.